Fletching – St Andrew and St Mary

 2. Differentiated plan in Salter p32

-My thanks to Nick Wiseman (NW) for alerting me to the recent glass by C Benyon and for the above photograph
+My thanks to Nick Wiseman (NW) for alerting me to the recent glass by C Benyon and providing the photograph